History of Amsterdam: Settlement at the Amstel (1000-1250)

-Amsterdam proper began when the first inhabitants settled at the mouth of the Amstel around 1000 CE.
+Amsterdam proper began when the first inhabitants settled at the mouth of the Amstel river around 1000 CE.
 These were not day laborers who returned to their old area after work.
 According to historical geographer Chris de Bont, they probably moved into the peatland in search of a new existence and went to the mouth of the IJ because they had to fight for usable land in the coastal dunes and the Gooi area of Holland.
 Parts of the rivers Amstel and Zaan were dug.
 Between 800 and 1000 CE the IJ was not a river, but a swampy peat mass.

-The marshy area called Amestelle, was gradually reclaimed.
+The marshy area called Amestelle was gradually reclaimed.
 Drainage ditches were dug on either side of various existing peat streams and a farming community of land reclaimers emerged.
 When the peat began to subside as a result of drainage, dikes had to be built to protect the now lower-lying land from the water.
 The construction of dikes along the Amstel was the final stage of peat extraction.
-The catastrophic All Saints' Flood (1170) overflowed large parts of Northern Netherlands.
+The catastrophic All Saints' Flood (1170) overflowed large parts of the Northern Netherlands.
 The Amestelle area gained an open connection to the sea, and a dam was built in the Amstel to protect the land from future floods.

 The people living along the banks of the Amstel built a bridge across the waterway near the IJ, which was a large saltwater inlet connected to the Zuiderzee.
-Wooden locks under the bridge served as a dam protecting the village from floods by the rising IJ waters.
-The mouth of the river Amstel (present Damrak), formed a natural harbor, which became important for trading-exchange from the koggeships into smaller ships that sailed the merchandise deeper into the hinterland.
+Wooden locks under the bridge served as a dam protecting the village from floods by the rising waters of the IJ.
+The mouth of the river Amstel (present Damrak) formed a natural harbor, which became important for transferring cargo from seagoing kogge ships into smaller vessels that carried the merchandise deeper into the hinterland.

 The ecclesiastical jurisdiction of Amestelle was established around 1100.
 The bishop of Utrecht needed an official to exercise jurisdiction on his behalf and to collect the obligatory levies in the new deanery.
-This task was outsourced to Wolfgerus van Amstel (1075–1131), who acted in 1105 as a scultetus (schout) of Amestelle (Amstelland).
+This task was given to Wolfgerus van Amstel (1075–1131), who acted in 1105 as a scultetus (schout) of Amestelle (Amstelland).
 Wolfgerus was a servant of Burchard (bishop of Utrecht).
 His son Egbert van Amstel (1105–1172) built a small castle or keep (fortified manor house) in Ouderkerk aan de Amstel.